jymmyt/ohana-dockerfiles/README.md

 That's it, navigate to the IP of the host server.

 ##Roadmap
-incorporate config scripts and bootstrap script into dockerfile
+Incorporate config scripts and bootstrap script into dockerfile.

 Ideally the ohana-app will be run from a non-root user aka 'ohanauser'.